Physical Spirituality

 I see both our conscious and subconscious sentiences capable of laying down memories and both sentiences capable of retrieving memories and constructing narratives, but of their own mode only.

-Serial meanings that were perceived by one's subconscious sentience (and therefore in the mode of that sentience) do not necessarily percolate through to one's consciousness, only perhaps through to one's consciousness of that same mode.
+Serial meanings that were perceived by one's subconscious sentience (and therefore in the mode of that sentience) do not percolate through to one's conscious sentience, only perhaps when one's consciousness has switched into that mode.
 For example, during a business meeting one might subconsciously be attracted to another attendee, but it is only if one disengages from the architectivity of the business matter that one may consciously recognize the attraction.

 Choice of Consciousness